The Nepal Art Dogs will be included in bG Gallery's group exhibition Baby Animals along with many other artists.

 I hope to see you there.
 Don't forget, if you miss Saturday's opening, there is still the closing reception on Sunday, August 31, 5-7:30.

 Be there or be square!

 Want to immortalize your pet and help sign painters in Nepal?

-You can order your own portrait of your own dog and help to support the sign painters of Nepal whose work is disappearing.
+You can order your own portrait of your own pet, hand painted on metal and help to support the sign painters of Nepal whose work is disappearing.